The hardest lesson in advocacy: knowing when to step back

 I once believed success was just about working harder, but this program showed me that access to resources made all the difference.
 It provided priority registration, free private tutoring, a quarterly book stipend, and, most importantly, a support system.
 I was no longer just surviving college; I was thriving.

 That experience changed me.
-I realized how many first-generation students struggle not because they lack ability, but because they are navigating an unfamiliar system without the same safety nets as others.
+I realized how many first-generation students struggle not because they lack ability, but because they are navigating an unfamiliar system without the same safety nets continuing generation students enjoy.
 It also showed me the power of having a community that understands and supports you.

 When I applied to law school, I knew I needed that same sense of belonging.
 I prioritized schools with strong first-generation support, places where students were not expected to figure everything out alone.
 At King Hall, I found that in the First Generation Advocates program.